tinyvision-ai-inc/tinyclunx33_public/Docs/som_clocks.md

 ## RTL integration

+The clocks are already integrated in the RTL.
+Here is the description of how it works internally.

 The FPGA can use the external input clock, routed to its pin `H8`, which is a primary clock pin (PCLK), usable for DDR I/O.